- Physics (B.A. or B.S.)

 - Take challenging courses such as Classical and Analytical Mechanics; Electricity and Magnetism; and Quantum Mechanics.

-- Secure an internship in nearby Harrisburg, Pennsylvania’s capital, or in the Philadelphia region.
+- Secure an internship in nearby Harrisburg, Pennsylvania’s capital.

 - Participate in cosmic ray detection research with the support of NASA and the Fermi National Accelerator Laboratory.